TobikoData/sqlmesh/docs/quickstart/cli.md

 This page works through the SQLMesh example project using the SQLMesh command-line interface.

 ## 1. Create the SQLMesh project
-First, create a project directory and navigate to it,:
+First, create a project directory and navigate to it:

 ```bash
 mkdir sqlmesh-example